Khalu/RegRipperLinuxInstall/README.md

 Copied commands from https://blog.dfir.fi/tools/2020/02/19/install-regripper.html

-For a hands off install try RegInstall.sh
+For a hands off install try RipInstall.sh

-If you already have downloaded RegRipper2.8 download RegMod.sh into your RegRipper2.8 directory
+If you already have downloaded RegRipper2.8 download RipMod.sh into your RegRipper2.8 directory